Scott-Beverly/Project-1/project-worksheet.md

 | Working with API | H | 3hrs| 2.5hrs | 2.5hrs |
 | Total | H | 6hrs| 5hrs | 5hrs |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.
+ imgur - Used to host all of my local files, then referenced in html/css.

+1.
 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description